How to hike in snow: everything you need to know

 Hiking boots are the best type of footwear for snow (Image credit: Getty Images)

-1. Wear good hiking boots
+1. Wear winter hiking boots

-Hiking boots are the best type of footwear for snow.
-There are definitely people who seem to hike anything in trail running shoes – this is partly because they like being able to feel the trail underfoot – but unless you want wet, cold feet, you’ll be happier with the protection of waterproof hiking boots which will keep your feet dry and warm and also protect you from bashing your feet on harp rocks that are hidden by snow.
-Make sure you get a pair with really good soles such as Vibram soles with deep tread to provide plenty of grip.
-Ideally, pair yours with gaiters because if the snow is more than a few inches deep, it will fall inside your boot with each step and you’ll end up with cold, wet feet anyway.
+Winter hiking boots are the best type of footwear for snow.
+There are definitely people who seem to hike anything in trail running shoes – this is partly because they like being able to feel the trail underfoot – but unless you want wet, cold feet, you’ll be happier with the protection of waterproof hiking boots, which will keep your feet dry and warm and also protect you from bashing your feet on sharp rocks hidden by snow.
+Winter hiking boots are reinforced in key areas, such as the heel and the toes, to allow you to aggressively kick into snowy and icy ground.

 2. Give yourself more time